 Want to offer a free trial on your subscription product?
 Set the initial discount to 100% off, and switch the Recurring Discount to a lower percentage after the first order.
 The customer will only be required to pay the shipping on the first order (The discount only applies to the product, not the shipping rate).

 Offer a lower discount on initial orders, and a larger discount after a specific number of orders have passed.
 With this option, you are rewarding customers for subscribing longer, and also reducing cancellations.

 Just launching your subscription business or promoting a sale on your subscriptions?
 Offer a sale price on the initial order with all recurring orders at the regular price.
 Your customers will get the sale price on their first order, and the regular price will automatically be put in place after that.
 It's way easier than using discount codes.

 How does this look on the Shopify product page?

-- The customer will not be able to adjust product quantity, add new products to their existing subscription, or swap for another product for the specific subscription containing the initial and recurring discount.
-The options will be hidden from the "Manage" dropdown menu.
+- The customer will not be able to adjust product quantity, add new products to their existing subscription, or swap for another product for the particular subscription containing the initial and recurring discount.
+The options will be hidden from the "Manage" drop-down menu.